AnyLog-co/documentation/getting started.md

 | Master | A node that maintains a complete copy of the metadata and receives updates when the metadata is updated. |

 Using a Master node is optional.
 A master node is used to maintain the global metadata when users do not enable the blockchain functionality.
+Enabling the blockchain functionality using the Ethereum blockchain is explained in the [Using Ethereum as a Global Metadata Platform](https://github.com/AnyLog-co/documentation/blob/master/using%20ethereum.md#using-ethereum-as-a-global-metadata-platform) section.
-If a blockchain platform is used, there is no need in a Master node as the metadata is registered on (and is available from) the blockchain platform.
+If a blockchain platform is used, there is no need in a Master node as the metadata is registered on (and is available from) the blockchain.
 Additional information on a Master Node configuration is available at the section: [Using a Master Node](https://github.com/AnyLog-co/documentation/blob/master/master%20node.md).

 ## The Network MetaData